 “The Bodie Foundation was founded in 2008, and I have been involved with Bodie for 16 years,” said historian Terri Geissinger, who divides her time between eastern California and Smith Valley, an agricultural community midway between Yerington and Topaz Lake.
 “The Bodie Foundation raises money for preservation, interpretation and stabilization.”

 Studivant, though, also refers to the term as arrested decay as both the state and foundation try to prevent Bodie’s continual decay.

 For the past 10 years, foundation members and other volunteers have been seeking money both from state grants and private donations to restore rotting foundations, sagging roofs and crumbling buildings.
 Since 2011, their goal is restore as many structures as they can.

 KEEPING BODIE ALIVE

-As thousands of visitors stroll along Bodie’s streets and gawk at the numerous buildings each year, they see a community that’s now one-tenth the size it was in the 1880s when the population hovered between 8,000-10,000, and several thousand buildings dotted the sagebrush foothills of Bodie Hills, a low mountain range that extends east toward the Nevada border.
-Through research, Studivant, who spent 21 of his 35 years as a state ranger supervising three different parks including the Bodie State Historic Park, said members are discovering new information about the area, which, in turn, prompts the foundation to adjust information pertaining to specific events or figures such as population.
+As thousands of visitors stroll along Bodie’s streets and gawk at the numerous buildings, they see a community that is now one-tenth the size it was in the 1880s when the population hovered between 8,000-10,000, and several thousand buildings dotted the sagebrush foothills of Bodie Hills, a low mountain range that extends east toward the Nevada border.
+Through research, Studivant, who spent 21 years of his 35 years as a state ranger supervising three different parks including the Bodie State Historic Park, said members are discovering new information about the area, which, in turn, prompts the foundation to adjust information pertaining to specific events or figures such as population.